 |An Alien 3 Publicity still revealing a man in a suit|

 Someone along the line quoted Gillis and Woodruff as saying that they were improving Giger's work rather than properly conveying that they were improving what had been done before to look more like Giger's work in his own original art.

-Giger's publicist Leslie Barany ran with this interpretation, and came to the surface in his words in Imagi-Movies as an insult and it took a number of letters from Gillis and Woodruff to Giger before they finally heard that he understood the miscommunication.
+Giger's publicist Leslie Barany ran with this misquote which obviously looked like an insult, voicing his opinion in the magazine Imagi-Movies.
+It took a number of letters from Gillis and Woodruff to Giger before they finally heard that he understood the miscommunication.

 There was no Alien 3 design by HR Giger, but instead Alien Effects by Alec Gillis and Tom Woodruff Jr, as if Giger hadn't been involved at all.
 Gillis and Woodruff found themselves stepping into the role of Giger's competition.

 20th Century Fox broke the contract and so Giger only found himself credited for the basic original design of the Alien and there was no mention of the fact he was an Oscar winner either with the original Alien and he found that very strange as well if they were trying to sell a film with such a fabulous monster to the public.

 The fact that he got a credit for the basic original Alien design in Alien 3 appeared to be helped by Gillis and Woodruff but they were battling for their own credit, Woodruff was going back and forth with this and originally his lawyer told him "Well they're not going to give it to you", Tom Woodruff responded pointing out Aliens "Look, Stan Winston had a credit."
 He pushed and got his credit.

 Gillis and Woodruff insisted that they only be credited for Alien effects rather that be credited for the Alien design, to make sure that Giger has a credit up front that says "Original Alien Design" and not attempt to be perceived as taking over Giger's role.